 Individualized services for each student are based on what is needed to have equal access to the university without altering the essential functions of the class/program.
 Accommodations could include but are not limited to: more time to take an exam; class notetaker; accessible text books; sign language interpreters; captioning of videos; use of adaptive/assistive technology.

-Students with temporary impairments (conditions resulting from an accident or short term illnesses) should contact the Disability Services Office to help you advocate to your professors and assist you with finding campus and community resources.
+Students with temporary impairments (conditions resulting from an accident or short term illnesses) should contact the Dean of Students Office at 920-465-2152 to help you advocate to your professors and assist you with finding campus and community resources.

 Services from our office are free of charge to the students.